jeetsukumaran/promptitude/README.md

 $ git clone https://github.com/jeetsukumaran/promptitude.git
 ~~~

-2. Edit your ``~/.bashrc`` file and add the following lines at the end of the file:
+2. Edit your ``~/.bashrc`` file and source the `promptitude.bash` script by adding the following lines at the end (or anywhere else):

 ~~~

+# add `promptitude` function definition to the shell
-source ~/.local/opt/promptitude/promptitude.sh
+source ~/.local/opt/promptitude/promptitude.bash

-export PROMPTITUDE_DEFAULT_COMMAND="
+# give the prompt some attitude
+promptitude \
     --prompt-color turquoise \
-    --no-user-host
     --user-host-color black:grey \
     --venv-color black:cyan \
-    --dir-color turquoise \
+    --dir-color boldblack:orange \
     --branch-color boldgreen \
     --head-color grey \
-    --status-color boldlightred"
+    --status-color boldlightred
-promptitude
 ~~~

 3. And that's it.
 You should have an awesome prompt with attitude for all your subsequent shell sessions.

+4. Don't like the colors/options?
 You can pass the ``promptitude`` command alternative arguments/options to customize the prompt, as per the options below.

 ## All Options